 The first time we can have a good guess is from the will of Alfeah c.975 who was connected to Thæc-ham (Thatcham).
 What can we say?
 Well we know when the Normans came that Thatcham was the administrative centre of a Hundred (similar to what a Shire is today).
 The local church seems to have served a wide area, Midgham, Greenham, Crookham, Cold Ash, and more.
 If that is the case this to me would indicate, to me at least, a town.
 Domesday suggest Thatcham itself had around 250 people, much larger than the surrounding settlements.

 By the 12th century there is evidence that Thatcham was a market town and records of the men of Newbury disturbing the peace at the market on more than one occasion.
 Some time around 1300 the centre of Thatcham became a Borough town which lasted until the 16th century.
 The exact details and charters have long since been lost to time.
-There are glimpses though for example in 1502 the Star Chamber Proceedings note the "Towne of Thatcham."
-By 1644 though Thatcham was largely referred to as a village.
+There are glimpses though for example in 1502 the Star Chamber Proceedings note the “Towne of Thatcham.”
+There are a few references, in burial records for example that mention Thatcham Towne in the 1600s but it would appear that during the 1600s Thatcham became known more and more as a village.
 The implication is that the market had gone and other settlements had taken over.
-Indeed we know the market had ceased by this time and the cloth trade in Newbury had rocketed in the 1500's along with the population.
+Indeed we know the market had ceased by this time and the cloth trade in Newbury had rocketed in the 1500’s along with the population.

 The changing status continued in the 1890s a big part became a separate civil parish, Cold Ash.
 So in 1900 Thatcham was left a much smaller area, Greenham and Midgham too had been separated and borders changed.
 Thatcham was left with a population of around 2,500, much larger than Domesday but smaller than many other towns of the time.
 By c.1970 the population had reached 10,000 and under new laws the parish council applied to become a town and did so, officially, in 1974.